henrygd/beszel/readme.md

 ### Agent is not connecting

 Assuming the agent is running, the connection is probably being blocked by a firewall.
+You have two options:

-You need to add an inbound rule on the agent system to allow TCP connections to the port.
-Check any active firewalls, like iptables or ufw, and in your cloud provider account if applicable.
+1. Add an inbound rule to the agent system's firewall(s) to allow TCP connections to the port.
+Check any active firewalls, like iptables, and in your cloud provider account if applicable.
+2. Alternatively, software like [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/), [WireGuard](https://www.wireguard.com/), or [Tailscale](https://tailscale.com/) can be used to securely bypass your firewall.

-Connectivity can be tested by running `telnet <agent-ip> <port>` or `nc -zv <agent-ip> <port>` from a remote machine.
+Connectivity can be tested by running `telnet <agent-ip> <port>`.

+### Connecting the hub and agent on the same system using Docker

+If using host network mode for the agent but not the hub, you can add your system using the hostname `host.docker.internal`, which resolves to the internal IP address used by the host.
+See [example docker-compose.yml](/supplemental/docker/examples/same-system/docker-compose.yml).

+If using host network for both, you can use `localhost` as the hostname.

+Otherwise you can use the agent's `container_name` as the hostname if both are in the same docker network.

 ### Finding the correct filesystem